Fronkon Games

 I’m going to add two more textures to the shader.
 One between ‘background’ and ‘image’ and another between ‘image’ and ‘frame’.
 In total we would have these layers:

-It will be in these two new textures where I will apply a displacement in their UV coordinates.
+In these two new textures, I will apply a displacement in their UV coordinates.
 We only have to modify the UV coordinates in the macro SAMPLE_TEXTURE2D.
 If ‘_Offset’ were a vector with the offset, it would be applied like this:

 float2 newUV = input.uv + _Offset;